World Of Controls understands the criticality of your requirement and works towards reducing the lead time as much as possible.

 FUNCTIONAL DESCRIPTION:

 IS200TREAH3A is an Aeroderivative Turbine Emergency Trip Terminal Board manufactured and designed by General Electric as part of the Mark VIe Series used in GE Distributed Gas Turbine Control Systems.
-The Aeroderivative Turbine Emergency Trip (TREA) terminal board works with PPRO and YPRO turbine I/O packs as part of the Mark VIe or Mark VIeS system, respectively.
+The Aeroderivative Turbine Emergency Trip (TREA) terminal board interfaces with PPRO and YPRO turbine I/O packs in the Mark VIe or Mark VIeS system, respectively.
 The inputs and outputs are as follows:

 INSTALLATION: